 “While Harvard is made up of multiple Schools, we are one community.
-Our responsibility is to protect all students, faculty, staff, affiliates, and visitors from discrimination, and for the task at hand, sexual and gender-based harassment.”
+ODR is charged with serving this community by providing an impartial, professional investigative process to students, faculty, staff, affiliates, and visitors, particularly for concerns of sexual and gender-based harassment.”

 We encourage you visit us in person but you should also feel free to call or email for us to set up an appointment.
 Parties seeking information or advice can learn about resources available at the University and elsewhere that provide counseling and support.
 They also will be advised about the steps involved in pursuing an informal resolution or filing a formal complaint.
 Learn more.

 You may request an informal resolution, either orally or in writing, to your local Title IX Coordinator, the Title IX Officer, or the Director of ODR.
 If informal resolution is deemed appropriate then the local Title IX Coordinator, the Title IX Officer or designee, or an Investigator can help both parties work out a mutually acceptable resolution.
 Learn more.

 Complaints of sexual or gender-based harassment should be filed directly with the ODR, regardless of the identity of the Respondent.
 ODR personnel are here to talk about the formal complaint process in addition to making sure you receive appropriate supports and interim measures.
 Learn more.